-Something that I found interesting about Hyper Cache is the way that this plugin completes website backups.
+Something that we found interesting about Hyper Cache is the way that this plugin completes website backups.
 The cache folders aren’t included in your backups, meaning the backup files will be smaller and save you space.

-While this plugin should be a top consideration for WordPress bloggers, I wouldn’t recommend it for more complex sites, such as ecommerce platforms.
+While this plugin should be a top consideration for WordPress bloggers, we wouldn’t recommend it for more complex sites, such as ecommerce platforms.
 If you fall into that category, you’d be better off with a more advanced plugin from this list.

 Comet Cache has a quick and easy installation process.
 Once installed, you’ll find that the navigation on the dashboard is extremely user friendly.

-I like this plugin because it’s so informative.
+We like this plugin because it’s so informative.
 You’ll find tons of resources that will tell you everything there is to know about caching.
 This will help you configure the settings to optimize the performance of your own WordPress site.

 You’ll have plenty of different options for caching with Comet Cache:

 If you’re looking for simple customization, this plugin is definitely one that you should consider.
-The ability to cache users who are logged in makes Comet Cache a top option for membership websites.

 Comet Cache has both free and paid versions.
 Most of you can probably get away with the free WordPress plugin, but the paid upgrades offer better features.